ISG-ICS/cloudberry/docs/documentation.md

 ```

 ## Data Schema
-Front-end developers need to tell Cloudberry which dataset to query on and how the dataset looks like so that it can utilize the Cloudberry optimization logics.
+Front-end developers need to tell Cloudberry which dataset to query and how the dataset looks like so that it can utilize the Cloudberry optimization techniques.

-**TODO**

-  >  Currently it is hardcoded by sending a message.
-Will make a RESTFul API for register a dataset.
-To be fixed soon.

 The data set schema declaration is composed of five distinct components.

 * **Dataset name and its type** : the data set name to access AsterixDB.
-* **Dimensions** : dimensions are the columns to group on.
-It usually is the axis of the figure inside the visualization systems.
+* **Dimensions** : the columns to do "group by" on.
+They are usually the x-axis in a visualization figure.
-* **Measurements** : measurements are the columns to apply the aggregation functions on, such as `count()`, `min()`, `max()`.
-It can also be used to filter the data but it should not be used as the group keys.
+* **Measurements** : the columns to apply the aggregation functions on, such as `count()`, `min()`, `max()`.
+They can also be used to filter the data but they should not be used as "group by" keys.
 * **Primary key** : the primary column name.
 * **Time field** : the time column name.
-* [Optional] *Query* : developers can also pre-define a materialized view explicitly in order to speed up the future query.
-Cloudberry will take care of the maintenance of the view.

-The following JSON request can be used to register the Twitter dataset in AsterixDB to Cloudberry system.
+The following JSON request can be used to register the Twitter dataset inside AsterixDB to the middleware.

 ```
 {